High Road School of Cecil County

 Laura Feininger began with the High Road School of Cecil County in 2017.
 Prior to joining the High Road team, Laura served as the Program Manager for The Barn at Spring Brook Farm, in West Chester, PA.
 Laura earned her bachelor’s degree in Elementary and Special Education from Millersville University of Pennsylvania.
 She is currently pursuing a master’s degree in educational leadership at Wilmington University.
 Laura’s focus is to ensure all students have access to a fun, engaging and safe learning environment, regardless of their previous educational experiences.
 Laura works to meet students on their level, while challenging them to reach and see their fullest potential.
 Laura works to improve students’ self-esteem and recognize their self-worth and valuable role in the community.
 Outside the classroom, Laura enjoys spending time with her husband, daughter and 2 dogs.
 She also enjoys singing, musical theater and playing piano.

-Ms. Jen has been with High Road Schools since the Fall of 2019 where she started as a teaching assistant in the Cecil Alternative Program and later become the teacher in the BEST Model.
-In January 2022, Ms. Jen took on the role as associate director for the High Road School of Cecil County.
-Ms. Jen earned her Bachelor of Science in Behavioral Science, as well as her Master of Arts in Special Education with a specialization in Applied Behavior Analysis from Arizona State University with the intention of sitting for National Certification as a BCBA (Board Certified Behavior Analyst).
-Ms. Jen loves teaching life skills classes and strives to make her students feel supported and prepared for independence.
-In her free time, Jen enjoys coaching youth soccer.
+Ms. Jen has been with High Road Schools since the Fall of 2019 where she started as a teaching assistant in the Cecil Alternative Program, teacher in the BEST Model, and Associate Director.
+Ms. Jen earned her Bachelor of Science in Behavioral Science, as well as her Master of Arts in Special Education with a specialization in Applied Behavior Analysis from Arizona State University.
+Ms. Jen is a Board-Certified Behavior Analyst and Licensed Behavior Analyst in Maryland.
+Ms. Jen loves teaching life skills classes and connecting students and families to local resources.
+In her free time, Ms. Jen enjoys spending time with her daughter and listening to music.

 Morgan Davis – Transition Coordinator